 A brief phone intake assessment is conducted with each client prior to admission.
 Additional records and/or discussion with current treatment providers may also occur in order to better prepare the Houston OCD Program’s treatment team, after which admission date and time can be scheduled.

-How much do you charge for your intensive residential support program?
+How much do you charge for your Adolescent intensive Outpatient Program?

 Do you accept insurance?